raphael-proust/raphael-proust.github.io/code/odds.md

 This aspect of the OCaml ecosystem has evolved a lot.

 [Topkg](http://erratique.ch/software/topkg) is a packaging tool written by Daniel Bünzli.
-It takes care of pretty much every thing packaging wise.
+It takes care of pretty much everything packaging wise.
 I encountered minor issues, mostly due to inexperience.
 (I had to force-push to my Github repository because I had forgotten dome files.)